icebreakerone/ib1-technical-docs/docs/metadata.md

     4. Representation and internal semantics of expressions of the data

+## Dataset or Data Service?

+A Dataset is:
-Data is a Dataset if it is one or more downloadable files which may be updated periodically.
-If it is
+* it is one or more downloadable files which may be updated periodically.

+A Data
+If it is provided as an API to query the data, or requires consent from a data subject external to the Trust Framework, then it is a Data Service.

 ## Metadata File Structure